Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@stevenbartlett2023DiaryCEO33.md

 > Don’t try and break or argue with someone’s existing evidence; instead focus on implanting completely new evidence
 >
 { #QH97LRMXaW8D3YCQYp43}

+> [!quote-yellow] (Page 45) yellow
+>
+> If someone is struggling with their self-belief and believes they’re worthless, having them explain in as much detail as they can, why they feel that way, and questioning their responses, is an effective way to get them to relinquish that belief.
+>
+{ #GN9EF2BPaW8D3YCQYp45}